-Response: A clearer definition of the term 'sustainability" will draw upon the excellent presentations and input that have been provided linkages with the various components of the Plan will be improved.
-Staff continues to also recommend that the three E's icon (environment, economy and equity) be retained in order to address the diverse interests of the community, but agrees that it needs to better correlated with the text, including the "Why Is It Important?" sections.
+Staff Response: A clearer definition of the term 'sustainability" should draw upon the excellent input that has been provided, -and linkages with the various components of the Plan should be improved.
+The three E's icon (environment, economy and equity) should be retained in order to address the diverse interests of the community.
+However, the icon should be more closely correlated with the accompanying text and be revised to improve the graphic representation of how the proposed goals affect the environment, economy and social equity.